Bus and Tag

-Bus and Tag is an "IBM standard for a computer peripheral interface", and was commonly used to connect their mainframe computers to peripheral devices such as line printers, disk storage, magnetic tape drives and IBM 3270 display controllers.
+Bus and Tag is an IBM standard for a computer peripheral interface, and was commonly used to connect their mainframe computers to peripheral devices such as line printers, disk storage, magnetic tape drives and IBM 3270 display controllers.
 The technology uses two sets of thick, multi-connector copper cables, one set, carrying data, called the bus, and the other set, carrying control information, called the tag.

-Bus and Tag cables are "daisy chained"; and one interface can attach up to eight peripheral control units.
+Bus and Tag cables are daisy chained; and one interface can attach up to eight peripheral control units.
 The last control unit in the chain must have a terminator plug.
-Each control unit can attach a maximum number of devices, "sixteen is a typical number."
+Each control unit can attach a particular maximum number of devices, sixteen being typical.
 There is an architectural limit of 256 devices per channel, and initially a limitation of 200 ft, later extended to 400 ft, between the mainframe and the control unit.
 Bus and Tag channels handle data rates up to 4.5 MB per second.
 Only one device can transfer data at a time.